episode6/mockspresso/docs/GETTING_STARTED.md

 @Mock lateinit var waterFilter: WaterFilter
 ```

 [**@RealObject**](javadocs/mockspresso-api/mockspresso-api/com.episode6.hackit.mockspresso.annotation/-real-object/index.html): This is where the magic happens.
-Lateinit variables annotated with `@RealObject` will be created by mockspresso and injected with the dependencies included in the graph.
-Any dependencies required by the object that are not explicitly included in the mockspresso graph, will be automatically mocked.
-The resulting object also gets included in the graph, and can be a dependency of another `@RealObject`, enabling complex integration tests with simplified setups and zero boilerplate constructor calls.
+Lateinit variables annotated with `@RealObject` will be created by mockspresso and injected with the dependencies included in the graph. **Any dependencies required by the object that are not explicitly included in the mockspresso graph, will be automatically mocked.** The resulting realObject also gets included in the graph, and can be a dependency of another `@RealObject`, enabling complex integration tests with simplified setups and zero boilerplate constructor calls.
 ```kotlin
 // create a real SimpleCoffeeMaker for us to test
 @RealObject lateinit var SimpleCoffeeMaker: SimpleCoffeeMaker